near/NEPs/specs/ChainSpec/Transactions.md

 A client creates a transaction, computes the transaction hash and signs this hash to get a signed transaction.
 Now this signed transaction can be sent to a node.

-When a node receives a new signed transaction, it validates the transaction (if the node tracks the shard) and gossips it to the peers.
+When a node receives a new signed transaction, it validates the transaction (if the node tracks the shard) and gossips about it to all its peers.
 Eventually, the valid transaction is added to a transaction pool.

 Every validating node has its own transaction pool.
-The transaction pool maintains transactions that were not yet discarded and not yet included into the chain.
+The transaction pool maintains transactions that were either not yet discarded, or not yet included onto the chain.

-Before producing a chunk transactions are ordered and validated again.
+Before producing a chunk, transactions are ordered and validated again.
 This is done to produce chunks with only valid transactions.

 ## Transaction ordering